robak86/hardwired/packages/react/README.md

 };
 ```

-- request scopes are not hierarchical
+- in order to get multiple instances using the same request scope one should use
+  `useDefinitions` hook

 ```typescript jsx
 import { request } from 'hardwired';